markniu/Bed_Distance_sensor/README.md

 **2. Auto Bed Leveling with G29**

-Another way to do auto bed leveling is like BLtouch with G29,just add a line G29 before G28.
+Another way to do auto bed leveling is like BLtouch with G29,just add a line G29 below G28.

 **3. Combine the above Real time leveling(M102) and Auto Bed Leveling(G29)**